 And for another perfect party appetizer, try this smoked queso!

 Ingredient Notes and Substitutions

-- Cream Cheese – Be sure to use a block, not the whipped kind that comes in a tub and I only recommend full fat cream cheese.
+- Cream Cheese – Be sure to use a block, not the whipped kind that comes in a tub.
+I only recommend using full-fat cream cheese.

 - Sweet BBQ Rub – Your favorite blend or brand will work, but I personally love making my own sweet BBQ rub at home to control the measurements of each spice.